ckundo/a11y-perf/README.md

 ## How do Accessibility Testing Libraries Perform in the Browser?

+**TL;DR These libraries need performance improvements before they can be included in a large scale production application.**

 Here's a [test page](http://about.ckundo.com/a11y-perf/) to benchmark performance of [Deque's aXe-core](https://github.com/dequelabs/axe-core), [Google's Accessibility Developer Tools](https://github.com/googlechrome/accessibility-developer-tools),